Composite Photography: What to Know & How to Nail It

 What is composite photography?

 Composite photography involves assembling multiple pictures or elements into one final composition, with many creative outcomes available.
-Levitating subjects, depiction of the passage of time, cloning an object, and superimposing unlikely elements together are all examples of artistic composite photography.
+Levitating subjects, depicting the passage of time, cloning an object, and superimposing unlikely elements together are all examples of artistic composite photography.

 Composite photography is also a great way to edit out unwanted people in your photos, especially if photographing in a busy tourist area.
 Take multiple photos on a tripod, and layer the images one on top of the other.
 After that, simply erase anything you don’t want to see in the final photo.